 It’s safe to say that Korean BBQ lovers have plenty of options to choose from along Telok Ayer.
 A popular hangout spot for big groups, this Korean BBQ restaurant serves everything from flavourful beef cuts to dolsot bibimbap (bibimbap served in a hot stone bowl).

 Magal BBQ, 123 Telok Ayer Street, Singapore 068592, p.6221 8246.

 Bumbu is an ideal spot for spice-loving folks looking to dig into scrumptious Thai-Indonesian cuisine.
 Some key dishes include tom yum seafood soup and pandan leaf chicken – perfect for sharing.

 Bumbu, 125 Telok Ayer Street, Singapore 068594.
 Open Mon-Sat 11am-3pm, 6pm-10pm.
 Closed on Sun.

 My Awesome Cafe

-With its edgy vibe, Chinese medicinal store façade, and charming industrial interior, My Awesome Café is absolutely endearing.
-It’s an awesome addition to healthy lunch options with a great range of salads; we can’t go past the My Awesome Salad, a generous portion of mesclun with smoked salmon, herbed chicken breast, duck rillettes, avocado and tomatoes ($15).
+With its Chinese medicinal store façade, and charming interior made up of random bits and bobs, My Awesome Café is absolutely endearing.
+The great range of salads makes for a satiating, healthy lunch – we can’t go past the My Awesome Salad, a generous portion of mesclun with smoked salmon, herbed chicken breast, duck rillettes, avocado and tomatoes ($15).